Peter II of Russia: Early life

 Peter the Great died in 1725 and was succeeded by his second wife, Catherine I, a woman of low birth.
 The powerful minister Aleksandr Danilovich Menshikov, who had aided in Catherine's accession, replaced the boy's teachers with the vice-chancellor, Count Ostermann.
 The program of education that Ostermann compiled included history, geography, mathematics, and foreign languages, but the overall education of the future emperor remained shallow and left much to be desired.
 Peter himself did not display much interest in study; his favorite occupations were hunting and feasting.

 By the time Catherine I died in 1727, it had become clear to those in power that the only grandson of Peter the Great could not be kept from his inheritance much longer.
 The majority of Russians and three-quarters of the nobility (especially the old-established nobility) were on his side, while the Holy Roman Emperor Charles VI (the husband of Peter's mother's elder sister, Elisabeth Christine of Brunswick-Wolfenbüttel) persistently urged Peter's claims through the imperial ambassador at Saint Petersburg.
-Through the efforts of Menshikov, the court named Peter as Catherine's heir apparent, even though Catherine had two daughters of her own.
+Through the efforts of Menshikov, Catherine and the court named Peter as Catherine's heir apparent, even though Catherine had two daughters of her own.
+The supreme privy council were to act as regents.
 The relevant documentation also specified the betrothal of Peter to Menshikov's daughter Maria.